apache/trafficserver/doc/reference/configuration/records.config.en.rst

    :file:`ssl_multicert.config` will be loaded relative to this path.

-.. ts:confvar:: CONFIG proxy.config.ssl.server.cert_chain.filename STRING NULL
+.. ts:cv:: CONFIG proxy.config.ssl.server.cert_chain.filename STRING NULL

    The name of a file containing a global certificate chain that should be used with every server certificate.
-This file is only used if there are certificates defined in :file:`ssl_multicert.conf`.
+This file is only used if there are certificates defined in :file:`ssl_multicert.config`.
-   Unless this is an absolute path, it is loaded relative to the path specified by `proxy.config.ssl.server.cert.path`_.
+   Unless this is an absolute path, it is loaded relative to the path specified by :ts:cv:`proxy.config.ssl.server.cert.path`.

-.. ts:confvar:: CONFIG proxy.config.ssl.CA.cert.path STRING NULL
+.. ts:cv:: CONFIG proxy.config.ssl.CA.cert.path STRING NULL

    The location of the certificate authority file that client certificates will be verified against.

-.. ts:confvar:: CONFIG proxy.config.ssl.CA.cert.filename STRING NULL
+.. ts:cv:: CONFIG proxy.config.ssl.CA.cert.filename STRING NULL

    The filename of the certificate authority that client certificates will be verified against.